spMohanty/sigmah-vagrant-box/README.md

-vagrant-javadev-box
+sigmah-vagrant-box
 ================

-Build a basic Vagrant box set for Java development with Jdk, Postgres and Maven installed via puppet.
+Build the Vagrant box set to setup the Sigmah Developers Environment

 ## Installation